serokell/fift-asm-dsl/README.md

 ## Usage instructions

 Prerequisites:
-1. Stack ???
+1. Stack
-2. Fift is installed and `FIFTPATH` points to the location of standard library files.
+2. Fift is installed and `FIFTPATH` points to the location of standard library files
 3. TON lite-client is installed

 Contract build: